raghu-romp/Jx.net/README.md

-# Jx.net
+#Jx.net
-A simple conventions-based json library for transforming json from one structure to different structure and transform content using built-in value mappers.
+A simple, yet powerful json-to-json transformation library to effortlessly transform your json from one structure to another.

+Jx.net